kate-orlova/py-tricks/README.md

 # Python Tricks
-Python tricks are a set of useful Python scripts...
+Python tricks are a set of useful Python scripts to be at hand:

-TBC
+* requests
+    * GET request classic content;